Primary Navigation Mobile

 • Early EcoBoost models can be troublesome

-Totally accomplished, it’s a former Parkers used car of the year
+Totally accomplished, and another former Parkers used car of the year

 The Volkswagen Golf has evolved, great white shark-like, into the most perfect small family car you can buy.
 It looks good, fits in anywhere and is available with just about any engine you care to think of – right up to an all-electric e-Golf version.
-The new one isn’t vastly different in terms of styling, either, so it still looks like a contemporary offering.
+If anything, Volkswagen lost its way with the successor, so the Mk7 stands as the ultimate iteration.

 Read our full Volkswagen Golf Mk7 review